mever-team/FairBench/docs/bench.md

 !!! warning
     - Benchmarking standardization is a work in progress and you may encounter interface breaking changes before FairBench v1.0.0.
-    - Vision extras include an installation of pytorch, which requires several gigabytes in download and storage capacity.
+    - Vision extras include pytorch, which requires several gigabytes in download and storage.

 ## 1. Setup experiments

-There is little distinction between running different algorithms or different data with the workflow shown next; each pair of algorithm and data are distinct.
-This is not necessary, but simpler to explore.
+There is little distinction between running different algorithms or different data with the workflow shown next; each algorithm-data pair is distinct.
+This simplification is not mandatory, but simpler to explore.
 We will use the automated dataset downloading and running provided by FairBench - otherwise create predictions with your own workflow and skip this step.

-Datasets are set up as callable methods under `bench` modules that run given algorithms on the data in a standardized way.
+Datasets are set up as callable methods under `bench` modules; they run provided algorithms in a standardized way.
+Datasets can also run with
-All datasets accept an algorithm argument to run with your own models.
-In domains where large models is the norm, like Vision and LLMs, the datasets run the algorithms without training them; they assume that pretrained models are provided as inputs.
+your own models.
+In domains where large models are the norm, like Vision and LLMs, provided algorithms/models are assumed to be already trained.

 Below is an example that runs two classifiers on the `utkface` vision dataset.
 You can add experiments where you pass a torch